 What’s your current situation?
 There are two ways to do this:

-1. Objectively.
-Do a workload analysis to get an idea of how many hours you’re working.
-Keeping a time management log will help you determine if you’re a workaholic or if you’re risking burnout.
-For a whole life perspective try the wheel of life exercise.
+Do an assessment to get an idea of how you’re using your time now.
+You can then determine if you’re a workaholic or if you’re risking burnout.

 Build up a more accurate reflection of your current habits -- developing self awareness this way puts you in a better position to do something about those issues you want to tackle.